 Finally, have you ever been told that baby teeth aren’t important?
 Some parents think that because a baby’s tooth is going to fall out eventually there isn’t any reason to help their child care for their baby teeth.
 In reality, the roots of baby teeth help form adult teeth and hold a place for your adult teeth to occupy.

 If you have any questions or concerns having to do with oral care we are happy to help.
-Our dentist, Dr. John Wiltz, and our team will do everything we can to help.
+Our dentist, Dr. David Ewing, and our team will do everything we can to help.
 Just call Irish Road Dental at 810.653.4100!
 We’re excited to hear from you.